nourgaser/node-sessions-test/README.md

 This is a demo used for practice.
-Just trying out `express-session` for the first and inmplementing a small cookie/session-based visit-count tracker. :)
+Just trying out [`express-session`](https://www.npmjs.com/package/express-session) for the first time; inmplementing a small cookie/session-based visit-count tracker. :)